 Users will also want to know all the fees and expenses that they have to pay.
 Hiding them until the last minute only makes them leave the sales cycle without taking action.

 Content Strategy Needs Teamwork

-Content curation, UX design and blending it is not an easy task, yet they play a huge role in boosting onsite user experience as well as conversions.
-Creating a content strategy alone will only get you so far, but with a team; you will achieve increased conversion and easier brand reputation.
+Content curation, UX design, and blending it is not an easy task, yet they play a huge role in boosting onsite user experience as well as conversions.
+Creating a content strategy alone will only get you so far, but with a team; you will achieve increased conversion and an easier brand reputation.

 You will need the following disciplines to ensure the success of your content strategy

 - Design and development

 The team is responsible for doing the research on the relevant information that goes into the content as well as strategically choosing the best course of action.
 The content team will need to bring in their editorial oversight and web writing skills.
 However, you will have to make a few changes before you get the right team.